srm322/CSE160FinalProject/README.md

 NumbGunsPerCounty:

 &nbsp;&nbsp;&nbsp;&nbsp; Couldn't find data on Washington D.C, so I'm not gonna include that data for this project...
 I can add it real quick to other datasets if needed.
+Recalculated values for combined data since there were more locations covered, like independent cities, covered in the dataset.

 Works Cited